The Role of Additives in Motor Oil Performance

 Additives

 • Anti-Wear Agents chemically react to form a film barrier that prevents metal-to-metal contact and wear.
-To reduce friction and wear while helping prevent scoring or seizure.
+They reduce friction and wear while helping prevent scoring or seizure.
+Wear causes friction and causes energy loss in the form of equipment-damaging heat.
+With Anti-wear agents reducing metal-to-metal contact, reducing friction, and lowering operating temperatures, lubricant and equipment life can be extended.

 • Extreme-Pressure Additives coat metal surfaces to help prevent close-contact components from seizing under extreme pressure.
 They are activated by high temperatures and high loads to react with the metal’s surface to form a sacrificial wear layer on components.